Tonyrealzy/Course-Management-App/README.md

 ### json-server --watch src/db/db.json --port 3005
 This starts the demo JSON server on port 3005 of your browser.
+Open [http://localhost:3005/courses](http://localhost:3005/courses) to view it in your browser.

 ### `npm start`